jessemyers/postgres-json/migration/README.md

-# Adding New Fields
+# Migrating The Schema To Add New Fields

+Database migrations can be tricky, but out of all the common migrations, adding a new column to an existing table is one of the safeest.
 Adding new null columns to tables in PostgreSQL has always been fast.
 Since PostgreSQL 11, new columns with non-null default values has also been fast.

 Here's a simple example: